PredictiveEcology/SpaDES.tools/cran-comments.md

 ## Downstream dependencies

-We have run R CMD check on downstream dependencies, and all have passed.
+We checked 3 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

 Summary at https://github.com/PredictiveEcology/SpaDES.tools/blob/master/revdep/README.md.